LlmKira/Docs/docs/en/dev/basic.md

 Create a new project on Github and pull it locally.

-Use a code editor to open the local project folder, then create the plugin folder, open a Shell at the current project location and enter `poetry init` to establish the basic package structure.
+Use a code editor to open the local project folder, then create the plug-in folder, open a Shell at the current project location and enter `poetry init` to establish the basic package structure.

 Complete the `pyproject.toml` file by entering the required information.